Just for Kids

 Visitor Center Discovery Room

-Come discover the wild side of the Refuge through interactive displays, hands-on learning stations, and animal arts and crafts for all ages.
-The Young Explorer Adventure Zone is the perfect spot for toddlers to read a story, build with tree blocks or play with the Discovery Shelf.
-Every season, the room is transformed into a whole new experience for Refuge fun.
+Come discover the wild side of the Refuge through interactive displays, hands-on learning stations, animal arts and crafts for all ages, a puppet theater with animal puppets, and a painting station.
+The Young Explorer Adventure Zone is the perfect spot for toddlers to read a story and build with tree blocks.
+Every season, the room is transformed into a whole new experience for Refuge fun!

 Use your detective skills and take a scavenger hunt challenge!
 No matter how you choose to explore the Refuge, there is a scavenger hunt for you.
-Honker's Scavenger Hunt is perfect for the Wildlife Drive, which is available at the Visitor Center or at the Wildlife Drive kiosk.
+Honker's Scavenger Hunt is perfect for the Wildlife Drive, which is available at the Wildlife Drive kiosk.
 Every month, a new outdoor scavenger hunt can be found in the Visitor Center - rain or shine!
-There's always the indoor Visitor Center Scavenger Hunt too.

 As the seasons change, the Refuge offers new sights and sounds for visitors to enjoy.
 Over nine miles of trails provide a variety of routes to choose to get out and move in nature.
 For families with young children, the Lake Mary trail offers a great hiking experience and has numerous rest stops along the way.
 Strollers are welcome.
 Click here for a Refuge Trail Map.